 RFCs for IPv6

-The following table provides release information about the feature or features described in this module.
-This table lists
+This table provides release and related information for the features explained in this module.

 DHCPv6 Relay Source Configuration

 In some networks that use DHCPv6, it may be desirable to configure a stable address (such as a loopback interface) and have

 the relay use that interface as the source address of relayed messages.
 The DHCPv6 relay source configuration feature provides